at-import/jacket/readme.md

 ### The $jacket variable

 Use the `$jacket` variable to set a stylesheet's context.
-Each context can have an optional wrapping selector.
+You can set multiple contexts in a comma separated list.
+Each context can have an optional wrapping selector associated with it.

 ```
 $jacket: context, context '.wrapping-selector', context;